 Read any television’s specs, and you’ll find a stream of serial numbers, jargon, acronyms, patented technology names and all sorts of other stuff.
 Some of it you can ignore; some of it you can’t.
 And if you’re after an HD television, one thing you definitely need to know is the difference between HD Ready and Full HD TVs.

 This tech has now been around for a while: HD television was first broadcasted in the UK back in 2005, and there are now hundreds of Freeview channels that deliver their content in this format.
 But what is the difference between HD Ready and Full HD – and which is better?

-For a wider list of TV terminology that we’ve decoded, you can read the jargon glossary in our in-depth guide on which TV to buy.
+For a wider list of TV terminology that we’ve decoded, you can read the jargon glossary in our in-depth guide on best TV to buy.
 Read on for our explainer on the differences between HD Ready and Full HD televisions, followed by our pick of selection that is currently available on the market.

 What does HD Ready mean?

 HD Ready is certainly an unusual turn of phrase – and you’d be forgiven for thinking that any TV marked with the HD Ready logo can play high-definition TV, but you’d be wrong.

 HD television measures 1920 by 1080 pixels in resolution, but HD Ready sets only offer 1280 by 720 pixels by comparison.
 So how are HD Ready televisions set up to play HD content?
 They do it by using internal processors that downscale the resolution of the image.
 The resulting picture quality is, admittedly, better than Standard Definition television (a mere 640 by 480 pixels) – but it’s not HD.